-More information can be found in the Student Survival Guide accessed online at liverpool.ac.uk/ studentsupport/advice/
+More information can be found in the Student Survival Guide.
+You can collect a copy from the Student Services in the Alsop Building (Building no. 759: Ref E7 liverpool.ac.uk/maps) or access it online liverpool.ac.uk/studentsupport.
 Our Campus Support Team is on campus 24-hours a day, seven days a week, undertaking a variety of measures to maintain a safe and secure environment.
 You can contact the Control Room on T: +44 (0)151 794 3252.